 Suddenly, he heard a cry of protest.

 "What the f..?
 Who's there?" - Demanded an angry female voice.
-The doctor stopped in surprise and then carefully peered through the hole where the book had been, before making an exclamation of surprise.
-He saw a pair of female eyes flashing with anger that grabbed his attention.
+The doctor stopped in surprise and then carefully peered through the hole where the book had been, and so he made an exclamation of surprise.
+He saw a pair of female eyes flashing with anger.
 But, it was not the anger that had got his attention.
 The real reason was that they were the most beautiful eyes he had ever seen, and even the anger only seemed to make them more attractive.

 The doctor was not very graceful in his dealings with women, but he was so startled that he could not refrain to voice a fragment of one of his favorite poems.